tbake0155/glass_onion/README.txt.txt

 	more crack odds = 0.40*0.8^4 = 0.16384

-The odds numbers assume that you increase or decrease by at least one, and then that you never hit do the opposite during that time step.
-So the odds are not exact but are only the representation of that one particular type of outcome.
-However, they are reprsentative of the statistical odds of increase and decrease and you can see that system is 800% more likely to grow than to terminate based on these odds.
-I believe these odds are actually generous to the chances of termination compared to the real odds.

 In a simulation where outcomes tend to represent the statistical odds, this simulation will